-Occupying an entire office floor on Folkestone’s Sandgate Road, Smadar Dreyfus’ audiovisual installation immerses the visitor in documentary recordings of 7 lessons and a school break from mainstream schools in central Israel*: History, Geography, Biology, Arabic, Bible Studies, Citizenship and Literature.
+Occupying an entire office floor on Folkestone’s Sandgate Road, Smadar Dreyfus’ audiovisual installation immersed the visitor in documentary recordings of 7 lessons and a school break from mainstream schools in central Israel*: History, Geography, Biology, Arabic, Bible Studies, Citizenship and Literature.

 Voices, once firmly rooted within and through the institutions of education, become disembodied in Dreyfus’ work and then refigured to other ends.
-‘School’ captures not only the fragmentary process of teaching and learning but also opens a space where the social and the textual coincide.
-There are grand narratives here of nation and history as well as small but significant acts of rebellion, expressions of character, a culture of disputation, and topical issues that testify to the historical time of the recordings.
+‘School’ captured not only the fragmentary process of teaching and learning but also opened a space where the social and the textual coincide.
+There were grand narratives here of nation and history as well as small but significant acts of rebellion, expressions of character, a culture of disputation, and topical issues that testify to the historical time of the recordings.
 With the acousmatic rendering of these voices another type of image emerges, each lesson a mis-en-scène, a social microcosm.

-Following on from Dreyfus’ large-scale audiovisual installations ‘Lifeguards‘ (2005) and ‘Mother’s Day‘ (2006-08), ‘School’ is a continuation of her investigation into the subliminal and implicit expression of the voice and its affect in public and socially contested spaces.
+Following on from Dreyfus’ large-scale audiovisual installations ‘Lifeguards‘ (2005) and ‘Mother’s Day‘ (2006-08), ‘School’ was a continuation of her investigation into the subliminal and implicit expression of the voice and its affect in public and socially contested spaces.

 *From the recordings Dreyfus selected and edited a small sample of lessons that resonate with each other to form a sense of the varied curriculum.
 The content of each lesson is random, depending on the time and date of the recording, and the subject range on the day.